Demonstrators return to immigration jail after attack, death

 The facility holds migrants pending deportation proceedings.
 The detention center has also held immigration-seeking parents separated from their children under President Donald Trump’s “zero tolerance” policy, an effort meant to deter illegal immigration.

-Bullet holes riddled the scene Sunday, The News-Tribune reported.
+Bullet holes riddled the scene Sunday, The News Tribune reported.
 Police searched Van Spronsen’s Vashon Island home, the Tacoma newspaper reported.

 Van Spronsen’s friend, Deb Bartley, told The Seattle Times she thinks he wanted to provoke a fatal conflict.
 She described him as an anarchist and anti-fascist.